 The amount that students will spend on transportation by metro varies by course, but students should expect to spend \$60-\$80 on metro fare for site visits with their course and off-campus program excursions.
+Funds can be added to SmarTrip cards in increments at Metro stations or via the SmarTrip app.
 Unused funds placed on a SmarTrip pass cannot be returned for cash value.
 Please take this into consideration when purchasing your SmarTrip card and fares.
 Additional value can always be added as needed at any metro station.